 Even after the deal is done, it often takes months to sort out what the sale means for employees.
 Throughout the process, try to keep an open mind about what this means for you financially and professionally.
 As you await additional clarity and details, there are some things you can do to prepare for the transition.

 What happens to employees when a company is bought by another firm?

 While staying at the resulting organization post-deal may not be totally up to you, timing is important.
 Leaving on your own could mean missing out on a large severance package.
 Further, additional time at the company before the deal is finalized means you’ll have longer to vest in or earn certain benefits, such as a 401(k) match, bonus, stock options, or restricted stock units.
 As you consider new opportunities with other companies, consider the pros and cons of leaving before the dust settles.

 There are, of course, many non-financial issues to consider during this time as well.
 If you have been thinking about shifting your focus or exploring another part of the industry, this may be a great time to seriously investigate what that kind of transition may look like.
 Until the transition period begins, you likely won’t know what the new company or resulting organization may have planned for you.
 Until then, try to keep an open mind, an acquisition could be beneficial to your career.

 Regardless of how you ultimately decide to move forward, try not to let the stress or frustration of the situation impact your professional relationships.
-Especially in biotech hotspots like Cambridge and Boston, you never know who you’ll end up working with again.

 What happens to your 401(k) if your company is sold?